hummingbot/hummingbot-site/docs/blog/posts/2021-02-sharing/index.md

 **Conclusion**
 --------------

-Market making is a fine balancing act between the bulls and the bears and a constant flexing of Hummingbot’s parameters to adjust your inventory, directional, currency risks.
-I’m sure there are more successful examples than the ones depicted above and hope more community members will share their examples and experience.
+Market making is a fine balancing act between the bulls and the bears and a constant flexing of Hummingbotï¿½s parameters to adjust your inventory, directional, currency risks.
+Iï¿½m sure there are more successful examples than the ones depicted above and hope more community members will share their examples and experience.